 Instructions

-- Remove the pot from the heat and stir in the vanilla extract and salt.
-Fold in the cereal, making sure it’s evenly coated with the marshmallow mixture.
+- Take the pot off the heat and stir in the vanilla extract along with a pinch of salt.
+Add the crispy rice cereal and quickly fold everything together until the cereal is thoroughly coated with the melted marshmallow mixture.

 Notes

-- Special Tools: 9×13-inch baking pan, parchment paper, large pot (like a Dutch oven), silicone spatula, flat spatula
+- Special tools used in this recipe include a 9×13-inch baking pan, parchment paper, a large pot like a Dutch oven, a silicone spatula, and a flat spatula.

 Nutrition Information